cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 For low-risk, reversible steps like claim extraction, speed and cost efficiency matter more than perfect reasoning.
 For high-stakes factual judgments that could influence enforcement or user trust, the system intentionally escalates to stronger models.

-This design treats model accuracy as a *scarce resource* to be spent where mistakes are most expensive, rather than optimizing for uniform model quality across the pipeline.
+This design treats model accuracy as a *scarce resource* to be spent where mistakes are most expensive.
+Cheaper steps can tolerate lighter models; the pipeline saves frontier capacity for trust-critical judgments.

 In practice, this means using fast, low-cost models where mistakes are cheap, and reserving frontier models for decisions with real trust impact.